omahs/stacks-blockchain-api/content/how-to-guides/how-to-query-stacks2.0-blockchain.md

 ## Using Clarity values

-Some endpoints, like the [read-only function contract call](https://docs.hiro.so/api#operation/call_read_only_function), require input to as serialized [Clarity value](https://docs.stacks.co/docs/write-smart-contracts/values).
+Some endpoints, like the [read-only function contract call](https://docs.hiro.so/api#operation/call_read_only_function), require input to as serialized Clarity value.
 Other endpoints return serialized values that need to be deserialized.

 Below is an example for Clarity value usage in combination with the API.

 :::info

 The example below is for illustration only.
-The `@stacks/transactions` library supports typed contract calls and makes [response value utilization much simpler](https://docs.stacks.co/docs/write-smart-contracts/values#utilizing-clarity-values-from-transaction-responses)
+The `@stacks/transactions` library supports typed contract calls and makes response value utilization much simpler.

 :::